Notable Achievements

 Latina Lesbian Literature, Chicana Feminist Literature, Women of Color Feminisms, Queer and Lesbian Studies, Queer of Color Critique, Decolonial Feminist Theories

-You can read her work in Chicana/Latina Studies: The Journal of Mujeres Activas en Letras y Cambio Social, The Journal of Lesbian Studies, Chicana Portraits: Critical Biographies of Twelve Chicana Writers edited by Norma E. Cantú, and more.
+Her research is published in WSQ: Women’s Studies Quarterly, Chicana/Latina Studies: The Journal of Mujeres Activas en Letras y Cambio Social, The Journal of Lesbian Studies, Chicana Portraits: Critical Biographies of Twelve Chicana Writers edited by Norma E. Cantú, and more.
+She is currently at work developing an edited collection entitled Somos Lesbianas: Critical Reflections on Latina/e Lesbian Legacies and Futures, the first scholarly collection to focus on Latina/e lesbians in over twenty years.

-You can read her work in Chicana/Latina Studies: The Journal of Mujeres Activas en Letras y Cambio Social, The Journal of Lesbian Studies, Chicana Portraits: Critical Biographies of Twelve Chicana Writers edited by Norma E. Cantú, and more.
+Her research is published in WSQ: Women’s Studies Quarterly, Chicana/Latina Studies: The Journal of Mujeres Activas en Letras y Cambio Social, The Journal of Lesbian Studies, Chicana Portraits: Critical Biographies of Twelve Chicana Writers edited by Norma E. Cantú, and more.
+She is currently at work developing an edited collection entitled Somos Lesbianas: Critical Reflections on Latina/e Lesbian Legacies and Futures, the first scholarly collection to focus on Latina/e lesbians in over twenty years.

 • Peer-Reviewed Publications